On the shape of Gaussian scale-free polymer networks: Definitions and Wei's method

-The size and shape characteristics of any polymer topology containing $N$ monomers (nodes or vertices in the language of graph theory) and embedded in $d$-dimensional space can be characterized in terms of the gyration tensor $\bf{Q}$ with components:
+The size and shape characteristics of a polymer of any topology containing $N$ monomers (nodes or vertices in the language of graph theory) and embedded in $d$-dimensional space can be characterized in terms of the gyration tensor $\bf{Q}$ with components:

 with $x_m^i$ being the $i$th coordinate of the position vector $\vec{R}_m$ of the $m$th monomer and ${x^i_{CM}}=\sum_{m=1}^N x_n^i/N$ the $i$th coordinate of the center-of-mass position vector ${\vec{R}_{CM}}$.